-If you are here to find out if cannabis can help bipolar disorder, I have to disappoint you right away.
+If you are here to find out if cannabis can help treat bipolar disorder, I have to disappoint you right away.

 There is no scientific consensus on whether marijuana is effective in treating bipolar disorder.